-2.5.
-Master's Non-Thesis Option
+2.5 Master's Non-Thesis Option

-In addition to the required outlined coursework, all non-thesis Master's degree candidates must successfully complete a Final Comprehensive Examination, herein termed the Capstone Project.
+In addition to the required outlined coursework, all non-thesis Master's degree candidates must successfully complete a Capstone Project, which serves as a Final Comprehensive Examination.
 The Capstone Project is summarized in a Final Comprehensive Written Report, which is graded by the designated Supervisory Chair and credited via enrollment in BME 6907 (1 credit).
 Students have the flexibility to select from 4 different options to fulfill this requirement, as outlined in Section 2.5.1.